saararaja/Predicting-Social-Media-Shares-for-Articles/Template Files/Template.md

 I will now update the linear regression model, only including the statistically significant predictors.
 Hopefully this will increase the predictivity of the model.

+Here is the summary for the second iteration of the model.
+The adjusted-R<sup>2</sup> still is low despite the majority of the predictors being statistically significant now.

     ##
     ## Call:
     ## lm(formula = shares ~ data_channel_is_entertainment + kw_min_min +